cmtt/dijs/README.md

 ## Di.inject(fn)

 Resolves all dependencies of the supplied function or array and calls the function.
 No modification of the namespace takes place.

 ## Di.run(fn, args...)

-Resolves all dependencies of the supplied function or array, calls the function with the supplied arguments, returns its return value.
+Resolves all dependencies of the supplied function or array, calls the function with the supplied arguments and _returns its return value_.
 No modification of the namespace takes place.

 ## Di.get(id)